-Multiple food options are available at the K-State Union: Food Court, Bluemont Room, The Cat’s Den, Caribou Coffee Shop, and the Subway sandwich shop in the Recreation Center/Bowling Alley.
+Multiple food options are available at the K-State Union: Food Court, Bluemont Room, The Cat’s Den, Qdoba, Panda Express, Just Salad, and the Subway sandwich shop in the Recreation Center/Bowling Alley.

-There are other options within various campus buildings including: The Snack Bar on the first floor at Hale Library in the 24 hour study area, and the Campus Grounds in the College of Engineering.
+There are other options within various campus buildings including: The Snack Bar on the first floor at Hale Library in the 24 hour study area, and Radina's Coffeehouse in the College of Engineering and the Student Leadership building.

 The Dairy Bar in Call Hall sells ice cream, malts, sandwiches, and such take-home items as milk, eggs, butter, cheese, and meat (Cuts of beef, pork, and lamb are available).
 Contact 532-1292.